wpmetabox/docsv2/docs/tutorials/show-posts-specific-criteria-oxygen.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-If you’re having an e-commerce website and there are some on-sale products, you may want to display them on a page for the promotion campaign only.
 In this practice, we’ll find out how to show posts with this kind of specific criteria using Meta Box and Oxygen.

 This is the archive page that I created as an example.
 Only products are on sale will be displayed: